-Melinda Gates On Marriage, Parenting, And Why She Made Bill Drive The Kids To School
+Melinda Gates On Marriage, Parenting And Why She Made Bill Drive The Kids To School

 I wanted to have both a family and I knew I wanted to go back to work.
 And so [Bill and I] had some negotiation to do.
 We said, "OK who's going to do what in our home?
 And how were we going to split up those roles?"

 There's a cute story in your book that speaks to that.
 You talk about how you asked your husband to start sharing the responsibility of dropping the kids off at school.
-After a couple of weeks, you said you noticed that a lot more men were doing the drop offs.
+After a couple of weeks, you said you noticed that a lot more men were doing the drop-offs.
 And you asked one of your friends about and she said that when we saw Bill driving, we went home and said to our husbands: Bill Gates is driving his child to school.
 You can too.
 Why did you choose to highlight this story?

 The reason I wrote that specific story [is that it's] an example of this unpaid labor that women do all over the world.
 In the U.S., women do 90 minutes more of unpaid labor at home than their husbands do.
 That's things like doing the dishes, carpooling, doing the laundry.